graphql-devise/graphql_devise/README.md

 ```

 ### Running the Generator
-Graphql Devise generator will execute `Devise` and `Devise Token Auth` generators to setup the gems in your project, you can customize them to your needs using their initializer files(one per gem) as usual.
+Graphql Devise generator will execute `Devise` and `Devise Token Auth` generators to setup the gems in your project.
+You can customize them to your needs using their initializer files(one per gem) as usual.

 ```bash
 $ bundle exec rails generate graphql_devise:install
 ```
 The generator accepts 2 params:
 - `user_class`: Model name in which `Devise` modules will be included.
 This uses a `find or create` strategy.
 Defaults to `User`.
-- `mount_path`: Path in which the separate graphql schema for devise will be mounted.
+- `mount_path`: Path in which the dedicated graphql schema for devise will be mounted.
 Defaults to `/graphql_auth`.

 The option `mount` is available starting from `v0.12.0`.
 This option will allow you to mount the operations in your own schema instead of a dedicated one.
 When this option is provided `mount_path` param is not used.

 #### Mounting the Schema in a Separate Route

-To configure the gem to use a separate schema, the generator will use `user_class` and `mount_path` params (or their default values).
+To configure the gem to use a separate schema, the generator will use `user_class` and `mount_path` params.
-Avoid passing the `--mount` option or the gem will try to use an existing schema.
 The route will be mounted in `config/routes.rb`.
 For instance the executing:

 ```bash